ovsvc/Artwork-Classification-Deep-Learning/README.md

 * This model struggles not only to distinguish between artistic style but also to identify AI-generated and human-created artworks.

 **5.2.
 ResNet18 (fine tuning)**

+Training & evaluation results can be found here `2.
+ResNet [base].ipynb`

 | **Metric**              | **Value**  |
 |-------------------------|------------|